pret/pokered/README.md

 * Albatross - Much of the new sprites used in the hack (Electivire, Magmortar, Rhyperior, Tangrowth, Glaceon, Sylveon...)
 * ZumiIsawhat? - Restorations of beta OST
 * Helix Chamber, RacieBeep, et al - Prototype Pokémon sprites
+* Frrf - Assisting with the development of the Pikachu / Eevee Mode
 * Chatot4444 - Assisting with gym scaling code
 * Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with making MissingNo. stable.
 Assisted in bug fixes.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!